sahilgupta28/uptime-checker/README.md

 ### Where user will get notification of down status?

-Use will get notification of down on Slack.
-You needs to add your slack hook with the web URL.
+User will get notification of down on Slack.
+You need to add your slack hook with the web URL.

 ### How to add slack hook?

 Click on edit domain button, there is an option for add slack hook.

-### What is slack hook?
+### What is the slack hook?

 Incoming Webhooks are a simple way to post messages from apps into Slack.
 Creating an Incoming Webhook gives you a unique URL to which you send a JSON payload with the message text and some options.

+### How I can get a slack hook?

+Slack provides a service to create webhook.
+[Click here](https://api.slack.com/messaging/webhooks) to know more about it.